Welcome to The Pines!

-Since this is an adolescent program, clients will be expected to stay up-to-date on their classwork during their stay at The Pines.
+Since this is a program for teens, clients will be expected to stay up-to-date on their classwork during their stay at The Pines.
 They will remain enrolled in their home school, and work will be provided and completed on site.

-The Pines will work with the patient’s school district to best find the educational program that will meet the patient’s need during treatment.
+The Pines will work with the client’s school district to find the best educational program that will meet the client’s needs during treatment.
 This may include medical, homebound, tutoring, or online classes.

 Following successful completion of the residential program, clients will begin using TRAC9, a secure web app that uses a series of standardized assessments to identify changes in depression, anxiety, stress, visual response to cravings, verbal response to cravings, spirituality, commitment to sobriety, optimism, and quality of life.
 The assessments are collected on a weekly basis and track the user’s responses to predict the likelihood of a relapse.
 The results are charted in an easy-to-read graph that shows the client’s progress or the need for additional recovery work.